This pellet grill says it can smoke and sear—does it work?

 The SmokeFire is like other pellet grills with one notable exception: It has an open grill design.
 The heat deflector plate we talked about earlier is very small and only covers an 8-inch area directly over the firepot.

-The rest of the space is occupied by four flavorizer bars (similar to the ones found on Weber gas grills) designed to funnel any dripping grease down toward the designated collection area.
 This design allows users to use the grill as low as 200°F temperature for smoking ribs.
 Or they can choose higher temperatures up to 600°F for searing steaks and burgers.
 It’s a grill and a smoker, all in one.

 The SmokeFire is also a smart grill, so it uses Wi-Fi or Bluetooth technology to connect to the Weber Connect smartphone app (compatible with iPhones on iOS 12.1 or later and most smartphones on Android 7.0 or later).

 The app has the same functionality as the stand-alone Weber Connect probe thermometer, but it includes additional features, too.
-Users can remotely monitor the temperature of the four probe thermometers, change the grill’s temperature, activate the SmokeBoost function, or shut down the grill.

-How we tested
+How we test

 We set the SmokeFire to 250°F and added a whole packer brisket, trimmed to have a 1/4-inch fat cap.
-When the brisket reached an internal temperature of 165°F on the Weber probe (about 5-and-a-half hours later), we compared the temperature with the ChefAlarm, wrapped the brisket tightly in aluminum foil and changed the temperature to 225°F. We returned the brisket to the grill until it reached 202°F, an additional 4-and-a-half hours.
+When the brisket reaches an internal temperature of 165°F on the Weber probe (about 5-and-a-half hours later), we compared the temperature with the ChefAlarm, wrapped the brisket tightly in aluminum foil and changed the temperature to 225°F. We returned the brisket to the grill until it reached 202°F, an additional 4-and-a-half hours.

-We were able to assess several crucial elements of a good smoker during this test: Did the pellet grill maintain its target temperature during the entire smoke time?
-Did the grill quickly adjust to temperature changes?
-Did we have to refill the pellets during a long cooking session, and were there any issues with pellet jams?
-Most importantly, did the brisket turn out juicy and moist, and did it have a smoke ring or a deeply smoky flavor?
+Does the pellet grill maintain its target temperature during the entire smoke time?
+Does the grill quickly adjust to temperature changes?
+Do we have to refill the pellets during a long cooking session?
+Are there any issues with pellet jams?

 Before we wrapped up our tests, we wanted to know how the SmokeFire could handle hot, direct heat temperatures.
 We cranked the dial up to 600°F and added slices of white bread over the entire grill grate surface.
 This allowed us to map the heat patterns, determining if the grill had any cold or hot spots.